 International Outreach Travel Scholarship

-The ANA established this scholarship program in recognition of the shared goal among neurologists worldwide to reduce the burden of neurological disease through research, education, clinical care, and advocacy.
-The scholarship enables two recipients who are residents; fellows; or junior faculty, are members of the ANA and are training in neurology or neuroscience, the opportunity to work in low to lower-middle-income countries for a minimum of six weeks in the upcoming academic year.
-Candidates must apply and meet specific criteria to be considered.
+The ANA established the International Outreach Scholarship (IOTS) in recognition of the shared goal among neurologists worldwide to reduce the burden of neurological disease through research, education, clinical care, and advocacy.
+The IOTS is awarded to two (2) ANA members and provides the recipients with the opportunity to work in low and middle-income countries (LMICs) in the upcoming academic year.

-Eligible Candidates
+Eligible Applicants

 • A proposal which includes:

-• Educational opportunity for the candidate
+• Educational opportunity for the applicant

 • Benefit for the neurological care of patients at the receiving institution